zhangzheheng12345/Lightest/README.md

 ### Assertion macros

 * Use macro `REQUIRE(condition)` to check a condition.
 If the condition is failed, the macro will send a Fail, or it will do nothing.
-* Use macro `CHECK(condition)` to check a condition.
-If the condition is true, the macro will send a Msg, or if will send a Fail.
 * If you want to learn what exact value the tested expression is, use macro `REQ_LOG(expected, actual, condition)`and `CHK_LOG(expected, actual, condition)`.
-* Other two assertion macros are `REQ_OP(expected, actual, operation)` and `CHK_OP(expected, actual, operation)`.
-They offer a easier way to compare the actual value and the expected value.
+* Another assertion macro is `REQ_OP(expected, actual, operation)`.
+It offers a easier way to compare the actual value and the expected value.
 You only need to give a comparing operator like `==`.
 `REQ_LOG(a, b, a==b)` equals to `REQ_OP(a, b, ==)`.
-* `REQ_ARRAY(expected, actual, expLen, actualLen, operator)` and `CHK_ARRAY(expected, actual, expLen, actualLen, operator)` can compare two arrays.
+* `REQ_ARRAY(expected, actual, expLen, actualLen, operator)` can compare two arrays.
 Besides the basic information, it will also put the index of the unexpected value.

 Example: